-Issuers whose securities have not been previously sold pursuant to a qualified offering statement under Regulation A+ or an effective registration statement under the Securities Act such as Form S-1 may submit a draft offering statement for nonpublic review by the SEC.

-Consistent with the treatment of draft registration statements in registered offerings, a non-publicly submitted offering statement must be substantially complete upon submission in order for staff of the SEC's Division of Corporation Finance to begin its review.
-All non-public submissions of draft offering statements must be submitted electronically via EDGAR, and the initial non-public submission, all amendments non-public thereto. and correspondence submitted by or on behalf of the issuer to the SEC staff regarding such submissions must be publicly filed and available on EDGAR not less than 21 calendar days before gualification of the offering statement.
+Issuers whose securities have not been previously sold pursuant to a qualified offering statement under Regulation A+ or an effective registration statement under the Securities Act, such as Form S-1, may submit a draft offering statement for nonpublic review by the SEC.
+Consistent with the treatment of draft registration statements in registered offerings, a non-publicly submitted offering statement must be substantially complete upon submission in order for the staff of the SEC's Division of Corporation Finance to begin its review.
+All non-public submissions of draft offering statements thereto, and correspondence submitted by or on behalf of the issuer to the SEC staff regarding such submissions must be publicly filed and available on EDGAR not less than 21 calendar days before qualification of the offering statement.